unChaz/sci-fi-5e/srd/classes/cybernetic.md

 *Prerequisite: 7th level*

 You can cast *compulsion* once using a cybernetic tek skill slot.
-You can’t do so again until you finish a long rest.
+You can't do so again until you finish a long rest.

 ### Nanotech Chains Module